9 Examples of Buyer Personas for B2B & B2C Brands

 If the company had an anonymous feedback system in place, especially something he could use easily and frequently, Evan would gladly use it.
 However, he needs to fully trust that the feedback really is anonymous.
 If the HR software’s messaging implies that it’s on the side of the company and not the employees, Evan won’t use it.

-Find high-level B2C buyer persona examples below to help you build your own personas that help you connect and engage with your audience more effectively.
+Below, I’ll walk through some B2C buyer persona examples to help you connect and engage with your audience more effectively.

 Ecommerce buyer persona examples